What is Girder Bridge?

-The girder bridge basically functions by transferring the load coming from the deck to the piers and the abutments through the girders.
+This bridge functions by transferring the load coming from the deck to the piers and the abutments through the girders.

 This bridge is quite similar to the beam bridge.

-Most commonly, the girders are constructed using steel or concrete.
+Most commonly, the girders are constructed using steel and concrete.

 A girder bridge essentially consists of the superstructure and the substructure.